Satcomms Header

 About our move to a new satellite.

-The satellite carrying New Zealand free-to-air TV transmissions will retire soon, so Freeview's satellite TV service must move to a replacement satellite in early April.
+The satellite carrying New Zealand free-to-air TV transmissions will retire soon, so Freeview's satellite TV service must move to a replacement satellite in mid-April.

 This won't matter to you if you use a UHF aerial or the Freeview Streaming TV app to watch Live TV.
 And the update will be seamless for most people tuned in through a satellite dish.
 Not sure how you're getting Freeview?
 Here's an easy way to tell.